swocial/swocial.github.io/README.md

     grunt mobi
     grunt pdf

-The first command generates the file index.html from README.md, i.e. this text that you're reading now.
-It also takes all the chapters, which are located in `book/xx/y.md`, where *xx* is the two-siffered number of the chapter, and *y* is the name of the chapter in [Camel case](http://en.wikipedia.org/wiki/CamelCase).
-The chapters are combined into one file, that is the source for most scripts.

-In addition to generating the HTML files, the first command also generates the CSS files necessary.
+In addition to generating the different formats, some commands also generates the style files necessary.
 These are generated using [Sass](http://sass-lang.com/), a CSS pre-processor.

 For convenience there's also `grunt watch` that the default grunt-task (i.e. publication) each time a chapter, template or SCSS-file is saved.